Anarchism: Info Page

 • Advocate for voluntary and consensual interactions among individuals.
 It places the highest importance in voluntary associations.
 Emphasizing that cooperation should stem from the self-interest of the individuals involved.

 • Individualist Anarchism is often criticized by social anarchist currents because of their embrace of "lifestylism" at the expense of genuine dedicated anti-capitalism and class struggle.
+While individualist anarchsits critique social anarchists for focusing too heavily on collective organization, which they argue can lead to the collective overshadowing the individual.

 "Anarcho"-Capitalism, Radical Propertarianism